Icheler/coExplore/README.md

 assign: \
-fixed some wrong topic names and minor bugs in assign fixed assign still crashes because of noneType Division robots move to the same goal robots don't search for next goal after arriving/ mission success
+fixed some wrong topic names and minor bugs in assign fixed assign still crashes because of noneType Division fixed robots move to the same goal robots don't search for next goal after arriving/ mission success robots start randomly spinning and are not looking for new goals